nathyBekele/Telecom-Data-Analysis/README.md

 ## Overview

-This python pacakge is designed to conduct data analytics on a telecom data.
+This Python package is designed to conduct data analytics on telecom data.

 The global objective is divided into 4 sub-objectives
 - User Overview analysis